Friedjof/MultiGeiger/docs/source/ttn_payload.rst

 HTTP integration
 ----------------

-HTTP integration to sensor.community is provided via the webhook service ``https://ttn2luft.citysensor.de``.
-The LoRa payload is transformed server side into the sensor.community format.
+Legacy note: previously this payload was forwarded to sensor.community via the webhook service ``https://ttn2luft.citysensor.de``.
+That external service is no longer maintained.